top of page

 Hendri grew up in Letsitele close to Tzaneen, in the Northern part of South Africa.
 The area is known for its tropical weather, thus the Herbst family had a large swimming pool.
 For that reason, when Hendri was only six weeks old, he partook in a drown proof course as a precaution due to his bad eye sight.
 From that moment onward, he basically grew up in the swimming pool.

 When Hendri was five years old his family moved to the Western Cape.
-At age 15 he joined the local swimming club, and not long after that he received his Western Province provincial swimming colours.
-In 2009 he participated in his first international tournament, and in his matric year, 2010 he swam in the World Championships.
-With a few
+At age 15, he joined the local swimming club, and not long after that he received his Western Province provincial swimming colours.
+In 2009 he participated in his first international tournament, and in his matric year, 2010, he swam in the World Championships.

 Podium moment at the London 2012 Paralympics

-successful international tournaments behind his name and a school career that came to its end, Hendri decided to come to Stellenbosch University.
-Unlike most students, his main goal for coming to the university was not to obtain a degree, but to pursue qualifying for London 2012.
+With a few successful international tournaments behind his name and a school career that came to its end, Hendri decided to go to Stellenbosch University.
+Unlike most students, his main goal for going to the university was not to obtain a degree, but to pursue qualifying for London 2012 Paralympic Games.
 Nonetheless, in 2011 he enrolled for Socio-informatics and graduated in 2013.
 He kept his eye on his goal, and qualified to represent his country in four items at the London Paralympics.
-Hendri made the finals for three of the events and won a bronze medal for the 100m freestyle, “dit was ‘n belewenis.
+Hendri made the finals for three of the events and won a bronze medal for the 100m freestyle; “dit was ‘n belewenis.

 Ek het opgehou tel by operasie 45…my laaste operasie was toe ek 14 jaar oud was.